A scalable DG solver for the electroneutral Nernst-Planck equations: Numerical results

 \section{Numerical results}

 In this section, we investigate the numerical performance of the DG scheme and preconditioning strategies.
-We perform a convergence test for polynomial orders $p=1,2,3$ and a strong scaling test for a large parallel plate flow channel example for $p=1$.
+We perform a convergence test for polynomial orders $p=1,2,3$ and strong scaling tests for a large parallel plate flow channel example for $p=1$ and $p=3$.
 All tests are performed in three-dimensional domains.